wattnpapa/leaflet.mouseCoordinate/README.md

 Installation
 ====
+Manuell
+---
-Add the .js and the .css file to your HTML
+Download the Source and add it into your Project Folder

-Add this to your Javascript Code

 Bower
 ----